davetcoleman/baxter_cpp/README.md

 * Disable duplicate packages

 There is currently a duplication of packages in sdk-examples and baxter_common that must be fixed manually.
-This issue should be fixed in Rethink's next release of their SDK
+This issue should be fixed in Rethink's next release of their SDK:

 ```
     cd ~/baxter_ws/